Naming the HS2 Tunnel Boring Machines

 Keep an eye on this page for announcements on future competitions.
 We will also release details of the competitions on our social media channels and in the news section of our website.
 Read on for details on our current and completed competitions.

-Find out more about these inspirational women
+Find out more about the shortlisted women

 Anne Hathaway was the wife of the country’s most famous playwright William Shakespeare.
 She was born in 1556 and her childhood home nearby in Stratford-upon-Avon was bought by the Shakespeare Birthplace Trust in 1892 and turned into a museum.
 Suggested by a resident from Nuneaton.